-Tylosaurus Proriger, commonly known as Tylosaurus, was a massive mosasaur that existed near the final phase of the Cretaceous era.
-Being a particularly vicious creature, it has been proposed that Tylosaurus used its specialized and frequently scarred snout as a means of defense against other creatures of its sort over territorial disputes.
+Tylosaurus Proriger, commonly known as Tylosaurus, was a massive mosasaur that existed near the late Cretaceous period.
+Thos deadliest hunter of the ancient seas used its specialized and frequently scarred snout as a means of defense against other creatures of its sort over territorial disputes.

 That has ensured its regular inclusion in pop culture.
 Tylosaurus used its lengthy robust, laterally flat tail, similar to mosasaurs’, to propel across the ocean and attack its victims with flashes of propulsion.
-This slender torso adorned with lizard-like plates was propelled via the paddle-like limbs.
+The slender torso adorned with lizard-like scales was propelled via the paddle-like limbs.

 Appearance